 Frequently Asked Questions

-ABA for autism therapy refers to behavior-based interventions that aim to influence behavior through reinforcement strategies.
+What is ABA for autism therapy?
+ABA for autism therapy refers to behavior-based methods that use reinforcement to shape actions.
 It is a broad category that includes multiple models and practices.

+Why is ABA considered controversial?
 ABA is controversial due to its history, concerns about masking autistic traits, questions around consent, and reports from autistic adults who experienced emotional harm.

+Does Haven Health & Wellness provide or recommend ABA?
 No. Haven Health & Wellness does not provide or endorse ABA as a treatment.
 This content is educational and reflects a balanced, critical overview.

+Are there alternatives to ABA?
 Yes.
 Many individuals and families explore developmental, communication-based, and neurodiversity-affirming supports that prioritize well-being and autonomy.

 Haven Health & Wellness — Autism Assessments for Teens and Adults